What is B2B Inbound Marketing and how can it help you get more leads?

 3. Build trust with email nurture sequences

-Share practical tips, mini case studies, or behind-the-scenes stories to build credibility
+• Share valuable tips, short case studies, or behind-the-scenes stories that build credibility and connection

-Naturally introduce your product or service as the logical next step
+• Naturally introduce your product or service as the next logical step in solving their problem

 A great example is TravelPerk, which personalizes its email sequences based on the user’s role (ex : finance manager vs travel coordinator).
 This makes the content feel relevant and helpful, rather than generic and salesy.